Beef protein vs. Whey protein: Which is better?

 Scientific breakthroughs that took place over the last years in the sports nutrition industry have made consumers more demanding in respect to the supplements they use.
-Compared against what bodybuilders knew only a few decades ago, like the Arnold Schwarzenegger generation, modern science has given us a far better understanding of the effects supplements like creatine, beta-alanine and arginine have in our body.
+Compared to what bodybuilders knew only a few decades ago, like the Arnold Schwarzenegger generation, modern science has given us a far better understanding of the effects supplements like creatine, beta-alanine and arginine have in our body.
+Recently, some brands have caught many bodybuilders attention by releasing beef protein supplements.
+This has sparked a new and passionate debate:

 To help answer this question, we will discuss the relevant aspects of protein supplements.
 Later on, we will compare whey against beef protein with these aspects as differentiating criteria.